AzureAD/microsoft-authentication-library-for-android/README.md

 ## Getting started

 To use MSAL Android in your application, you need to register your application in the Microsoft Entra Admin center and configure your Android project.
 Since MSAL Android supports both browser-delegated and native authentication experiences, follow the steps in the following tutorials based on your scenario.

-•	For browser-delegated scenarios, refere to the quickstart, [Sign in users and call Microsoft Graph from an Android app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-mobile-app-android-sign-in)
+* For browser-delegated scenarios, refer to the quickstart, [Sign in users and call Microsoft Graph from an Android app](https://learn.microsoft.com/en-us/entra/identity-platform/quickstart-mobile-app-android-sign-in).

-•	For Native Authentication scenarios, refer to the Microsoft Entra External ID sample guide, [Run Android Kotlin sample app](https://review.learn.microsoft.com/en-us/entra/external-id/customers/how-to-run-sample-android-app?branch=pr-en-us-2021#register-an-application)
+* For Native Authentication scenarios, refer to the Microsoft Entra External ID sample guide, [Run Android Kotlin sample app](https://review.learn.microsoft.com/en-us/entra/external-id/customers/tutorial-native-authentication-prepare-android-app?branch=release-native-auth-public-preview).

 ## Using MSAL Android